Quick Answer

 Motion-activated bird deterrents or solar-powered bird repellents use similar sensory triggers but still rely on birds reacting to sound or sight, something they quickly learn to ignore.

-5. Humane and Long-Term Bird Control
+5. Non-Lethal and Long-Term Bird Control

 Symterra Pulse takes a science-backed, do-no-harm approach.
 Its technology safely interacts with birds’ natural navigation systems, gently redirecting them away from your property without trapping, shocking, or injuring them.